fermitron2048/pfd/README.md

 ...
 ```

-You just specify the coordinates of the waypoint in decimal degrees, then specify how far away from the waypoint you need to be to trigger it, and finally specify what the elevation is at that waypoint.
+You just specify the coordinates of the waypoint in decimal degrees, then specify how far away from the waypoint is needed to trigger it, and finally specify what the elevation is at that waypoint.
 For example, if you want to trigger a calibration when you traverse 47.6140, -122.1930, and you specify a variance of 0.0001, it will trigger if you are within the bounding box:
 * 47.6139, -122.1929
 * 47.6141, -122.1931

 The other mechanism for altimeter correction is automatic elevation state saving.
-As you drive around, the code regularly writes the current elevation to a file.
-When the RPi is shut off, the file contains the last known elevation (presumably the place you parked).
+As you drive around, the current elevation is regularly written to a file.
+When the RPi is shut off, the file contains the last known elevation (typically of the place you parked).
 When you turn on the RPi again, it reads the file and calculates the current sea level pressure based on the pressure at the current elevation.
 This happens automatically at startup, so make sure to wait to move the vehicle until it has loaded the state file.

 ## Heading calibration

 Since the accelerometer data is oriented as 0 degrees forward instead of 0 degrees north, the code has to find the offset to true north.
 It does this by continuously monitoring the GPS bearing parameter, and when it has changed little for the last several seconds, it averages the GPS bearing and accelerometer bearing, and calculates the average difference between the two.
 From that point on, the display will show the accelerometer bearing plus the difference (offset).
 As you drive around, the offset will update again when you are driving straight.

 The bearing offset is also stored in the same state file that contains the last known elevation, and it is restored on power up.
 That's another reason to keep the vehicle stopped until the PFD is up and receiving data.
-Since the heading indicator and altimeter use the accelerometer and pressure sensors, they provide data even when the GPS signal is lost.
+Since the heading indicator and altimeter use the accelerometer and pressure sensors, the display still update even when the GPS signal is lost, like when driving through a tunnel.